 SPACs in Singapore: striking the right balance between risk and opportunities

-Singapore is among the first in Asia to introduce SPAC listings in its bourse, with a new framework taking effect on 3 September 2021.
+Singapore was among the first in Asia to introduce SPAC listings in its bourse, with a regulatory framework implemented in September 2021.
 Private companies looking to take the plunge and go public will immensely benefit from evaluating the potential risks and rewards that come with SPAC transactions.
-Below, Rick Chan, Managing Partner and Head of Audit & Assurance in APAC and Chee Keong Ooi, Partner, Audit & Assurance share their expert insights.
+Below, Rick Chan, Managing Partner and Head of Audit & Assurance in APAC and Ooi Chee Keong, Partner and Head of Capital Markets share their expert insights.

 Q. What is a SPAC and what does this move mean for Singapore?

-SPAC, a Special Purpose Acquisition Company, is also known in the vernacular as a “Blank Check Company” with no prior operating history.
+SPAC, is also known in the vernacular as a “Blank Check Company” with no prior operating history.
 The entity concept has come in and out of fashion since the 1990’s, depending on a number of factors including market liquidity and appetite for risk for new technologies.

 Armed with a promising acquisition strategy, SPACs are established solely for the purpose of creating opportunities to raise capital for acquisition or combination of entities (“de-SPAC” transactions).
 SPACs are generally formed and financed by individuals or hedge funds, known as sponsors, who have expertise in management and deal advisory.
 Once the initial case is raised, SPACs have a set timeframe to identify a target company or companies to include in the SPAC and close the deal.